Gregorio Céspedes: Biography

-Gregorio Céspedes (or Gregorio de Céspedes), SJ (1551–1611) was a Spanish Jesuit priest who went to Korea to do missionary work.
-He arrived in Busan on 27 December 1593.
+Céspedes arrived in Busan, Korea, on 27 December 1593.
 He accompanied the forces commanded by Konishi Yukinaga, himself a Kirishitan daimyō, and proselytized among the Japanese soldiers during the first Japanese invasion of Korea under Toyotomi Hideyoshi.
 There is little evidence that he interacted directly with the Korean population, but it is believed that he did proselytize among Koreans who were being held captive by the Japanese.
+Four letters he wrote at that time are the first written record of the Western presence in that country.
+He returned to Japan in 1595, where he served as superior of the Nakatsu Church.
+In 1602, he founded the Kokura Church, where he lived for the last nine years of his life.
+Some of his correspondence was published before his death in 1611.